 Now, on to the classes!
 I am taking four modules this semester: Two on Mondays and one each on Thursdays and Fridays.
 In addition to my courses, I will be working steadily on my dissertation which is due in August (Yikes!)

 Digital Cultures: I think I’m going to love this class!
 It’s all about the convergence of media cultures, specifically how digital media has become so prominent in our world today.
 The module will be graded on contribution to a class blog and an essay.
-If it happens that some of the blog posts I write for the class are interesting enough, I may even share them here!
+If some of the blog posts I write for the class are interesting enough, I may even share them here!
 (Blogging?
 Well, if I must …)

 Media Rights: This class will centre on issues of intellectual property and copyright in the UK as well as the rest of the world.
 I imagine we’ll touch on issues of piracy and cultural norms as they pertain to such actions.
 I know it sounds boring, but it really is an interesting topic.
-Assessment for the module will be based on a 3,000 word essay.
+Assessment for the module will be based on a 3,000-word essay.

 Memory and Archives in the Digital Age: I don’t know about this class.
 It is very heavily skewed toward the archiving of film and moving images, not toward the overall archiving of digital communications.
 But, I am confident that there will be connections I can make to my own interests.
 (Watch this space for details.)
-Assessment is based on a short presentation and a 2,500 word essay.
+Assessment is based on a short presentation and a 2,500-word essay.

 There will be lots and lots of writing happening this semester, that’s for sure!
 But I’m excited about it, really!